Why Compost Food Scraps

 PROJECT DRAWDOWN – Rather than generating methane, the composting process converts organic material into stable soil carbon, while retaining water and nutrients of the original waste matter.
 The result is carbon sequestration as well as production of a valuable fertilizer.

-“The decisions we all make every day on the food we produce, purchase and consume is perhaps the single most important contribution an individual can make.”
+“The decisions we all make every day on the food we produce, purchase and consume are perhaps the single most important contributions an individual can make.”

 – Chad Frishmann, Vice President and Research Director, Project Drawdown